wareya/MirageVN/README.md

 - *Most* of the cutscene-scripting-related things you'd expect any VN engine to have
 - Everything Godot supports, including WYSIWYG editing for GUIs
 - Hot reloading mid-cutscene for rapid experimentation (note: you need to quicksave and quickload)
-- Built-in settings manager and save data manager
+- Built-in settings manager and save data manager, with things like save locking and save memos
 - Quicksave backups
+- Autosaves

 Beware, though, that MirageVN is still experimental and immature, so a lot of creature comforts are missing.
 However, the difficult and fragile parts are all there.